HTTP-RPC/Kilo/README.md

 The second argument will be `null` in this case.
 If an error occurs, the first argument will be `null` and the second will contain an exception representing the error that occurred.

+Internally, `WebServiceProxy ` uses the `JSONDecoder` class to deserialize JSON response data returned by a service operation.
+This class can also be used by application code to read JSON data from arbitrary input streams.

 Subclasses of `WebServiceProxy` can override the `decodeResponse()` method to provide custom deserialization behavior.
 For example, an Android client could override this method to return `Bitmap` instances:

     @Override